microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

   - 1 Zipkin service running to monitor communciation between the services.
 - **WARNING:** For simplicity, a Kubernetes secret is used to allow AKS to pull images from the Azure Container Registry via the [admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli#admin-account). **This is not a best practice**.
 In a production example, you should use a managed identity & RBAC.

-To start, you'll need access to an Azure Subscription:
+To start, you'll need access to an Azure Subscription & Resource Group:

 - If you don't have one, [Sign Up for an Azure account](https://azure.microsoft.com/en-us/free/).
 - If you already have an Azure account, make sure you have at least [Contributor access instructions](https://docs.microsoft.com/azure/role-based-access-control/check-access)) for the resource group in which you'll provision Azure resources.

-*Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
-If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above.*
+_Your IT organization may provide you access to an Azure resource group, but not the entire subscription.
+If that's the case, take note of that resource group name and make sure you have `Contributor` access to it, using the instructions mentioned above._

 Next, you'll create the Azure resources for the subsequent challenges using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).